AaronCTech/DF-Walkthrough/chapters/chap07-nobles.rst

 Lets look at the king.
 Hit :kbd:`Enter` and you’ll see info about the state of his stuff.
-Our king owns 14 objects, mostly clothes, and has :guilabel:`meagre quarters`.
+Our king owns 14 objects, mostly clothes, and has :guilabel:`Meager Quarters`.
 Rooms and item he 'needs' are in red, and things he has (but aren't good enough) are in yellow.
 Start building a sweet suite, and we'll come back to him later.